Putin's Fascists Russkii Obraz and the Politics of Managed Nationalism in Russia

-This book examines the relationship between the Putin regime and Russkii Obraz, a neo-nazi organization that became a major force on Russia's radical nationalist scene in 2008-10.
+This book shines a spotlight on the disturbing reality behind Putin's anti-fascist posturing.
+It shows how his regime mobilised neo-nazis as proxies during Russia's descent into authoritarianism.
+Using court records and extensive media and internet sources, it analyses the relationship between the Kremlin and Russkii Obraz, a neo-nazi organization that became a major force on Russia's radical nationalist scene in 2008-10.
 It shows how Russkii Obraz’s rise was boosted by the regime’s policy of ‘managed nationalism,’ which mobilised radical nationalist proxies against opponents of authoritarianism.
 In return for undermining moderate nationalists and pro-democracy activists, Russkii Obraz received official support and access to public space.
-What made this collaboration politically hazardous for the Kremlin was Russkii Obraz's neo-Nazi ideology and its connections to BORN, a terrorist group responsible for a series of high-profile killings.
-When security forces captured the ringleader of BORN, they precipitated the destruction of Russkii Obraz and a crisis for managed nationalism.
-Using court records and extensive media and internet sources, this book sheds new light on the complex interaction between the Kremlin, the far-right, and neo-Nazi skinheads during Russia’s descent into authoritarianism.
+This collaboration became politically hazardous for the Kremlin because of Russkii Obraz's neo-Nazi ideology and its connections to BORN, a terrorist group responsible for a series of high-profile killings.
+When security forces captured the ringleader of BORN, they precipitated the destruction of Russkii Obraz, but veterans of the organisation went on to play a prominent role in Russia's attack on Ukraine in 2014.

 Introduction 1.
 The genesis of managed nationalism 2.
 The rise of a groupuscule 3.
 Footsoldiers of the preventive counter-revolution 4.
 The attack on orangist nationalism 5.
 Propagandist of the partisans 6.
 The crackdown 7.
 Right conservatism and the second counter-revolution Conclusions